bonk-build/bonk/pkg/task/README.md

     ID  ID  `json:"id"`
     // Executor describes where to route this task for execution.
     Executor string `json:"executor"`
-    // Session manages the filesystem access for this task.
-    Session Session `json:"-"`

     // Inputs describes any files that may be consumed by this task (relative to [Session.SourceFS]).
     Inputs []string `json:"inputs,omitempty"`